govex/performance-management-getting-started/align-data.md

 * *Operational data*, which is typically collected across multiple organizations, such as financial or human resources data.
 * *Subject matter data*, which tells leadership about the performance of various programs, such as average length of stay in juvenile detention or third grade reading test scores.
 * *Validating (external) data*, which are common datasets that are universally understood as standard.
-Examples include the Uniform Crime Reports (UCR) published by the FBI, The Bureau of Labor Statistics Unemployment Rate, and the the Big Three credit agencies’ bond ratings.
-The closer your data aligns to validated data, the more credibile your goals become.
+Examples include the Uniform Crime Reports (UCR) published by the FBI, the Bureau of Labor Statistics Unemployment Rate, and the Big Three credit agencies’ bond ratings.
+The closer the data aligns to validated data, the more credibile the goals become.

 #### Operational Data for Measuring Outcomes